golfung/Data_Analysis/Data_Salary/readme.md

 # Data Analyst, Data Scientist and Data Engineer Salaries

-This project about Dashborad with show Data Analyst, Data Scientist and Data Engineer Salaries around the world during paid in 2020-2022.
+This project about Dashboard with show Data Analyst, Data Scientist and Data Engineer Salaries around the world during paid in 2020-2022.

 I use **Google sheet** for arrange data and **Tableau public** for dashboard creating